vizdata-f21/project-1-dorian_s_gs/README.md

 ### Discussion

-In the density ridges plot, most videos had a like percentage of over 60%, showing that most of the viewers who interacted with the ad enjoyed the video.
+In the ridge plot, most videos had a like percentage of over 60%, showing that most of the viewers who interacted with the ad enjoyed the video.
 An interesting finding was that there was generally a negative relationship between views and like percentage.
 That is, the category with the fewest video views peaked close to 100% likes and was more precisely close to 100 compared to higher view categories.
 Interestingly, the viral videos peaked at close to 75% likes (with a smaller peak at 90%) and is the most spread out with like percentages.
 The other categories from some to high views, peak at similar